-Choose a bright, sunny location to grow the common poppy and enjoy its gorgeous blooms all summer long.
+Choose a bright, sunny location to grow the common poppy and enjoy its gorgeous blooms for months.

 The common poppy prefers full sun conditions with at least 6 hours of direct sunlight.
 If necessary the common poppy can also adapt to partial shade where it receives less than 6 hours of sun, but the growth will not be as vigorous and bloom time may be reduced.

 Once established, the common poppy has minimal water needs.
-In fact, too much water can result in leggy, overgrown stems.
+Too much water can result in leggy, overgrown stems.
 If you live in an area that receives frequent rainfall in the spring and summer, these poppies likely won’t require any additional watering.
-However, in extended periods of drought - supplemental watering can help extend bloom times.
+However, in extended periods of drought supplemental watering can help extend bloom times.

 Temperature and Humidity

-The common poppy is an annual wildflower that grows well in USDA zones 1-10.
+The common poppy is an annual wildflower that grows well in USDA zones 1 through 10.
 While the plants and flowers themselves are not frost-tolerant, their seeds can withstand cold winters and germination occurs in soil temperatures that are between 50 to 60 degrees Fahrenheit.

 Poppies do not require fertilization throughout the growing season, however, if you notice an abundance of foliage and very few flowers this could be a result of a lack of phosphorus and too much nitrogen in the soil.